 What to know before buying swimming pool salt

-Failure to comply with this standard may potentially damage the electrochlorinator or produce stains in and on the swimming pool basin and equipment.
+Failure to meet these standards may damage your electrochlorinator or leave stains on your pool surfaces and equipment.

-Swimming pool salt which complies with the Biocidal Products Regulation has been extensively tested for safety and may therefore be used with confidence.
-The use of unregistered swimming pool salt has been banned.
+Swimming pool salt that complies with the Biocidal Products Regulation has undergone extensive safety testing and can be used with confidence.
+Conversely, unregistered swimming pool salt is now banned in Europe.

 scroll to top